 - Personal essay answering the question “Why do you want to enter the field of athletic training?”

-- Copy of current physical examination on file in the Student Health Center*
+- Copy of current physical examination and immunization records*

 - Copy of current certification in standard first aid and in CPR/AED for health care providers*